b7w/limited-fm/docs/ref/files/api-base.rst

 ====================================

 | FileStorageApi is abstract class for file storage.
-   It has some useful static methods like url,available_name and etc
+   It has some useful static methods like url, available_name and etc